apache/cordova-plugin-device-orientation/doc/index.md

 - The `trueHeading` property is only returned for location services enabled via `navigator.geolocation.watchLocation()`.

-- For iOS 4 devices and above, heading factors in the device's current orientation, and does not reference its absolute position, for apps that supports that orientation.

 ## CompassError

 A `CompassError` object is returned to the `compassError` callback function when an error occurs.